RAKWireless/WisBlock/PlatformIO/README.md

 ![image-20200722105421895](assets/image-20200722105421895.png)

-Now, Copy the complete folder "WisCore_RAK4631_Board" in the "PlatformIO" folder which you just downloaded to the packages folder.
+Now, Copy the complete folder "WisCore_RAK4631_Board" in the "PlatformIO" folder which you just downloaded to the framework-arduinoadafruitnrf52 package variants folder.
 The path maybe like:
  - Windows: %USER%\.platformio\packages\framework-arduinoadafruitnrf52\variants

 Finally, restart the PlatformIO.